ab25cq/comelang/README.md

 # Histories

 ```
-31.0.0 New exception coming with simple way.
+31.0.0 New exception coming with simply way.
 It's simple and convinient.
 Well, I can feel this projects the end.
 If I can, more make simplify self host codes.
 30.0.0 Remove exception.
 If my concentrate will continue, rescue method call implement for convinient returning tuple2 function.
 Allmost project the end.
 26.0.0 heap alignment bug fiexed.
 25.0.3 on_drop implemeted.
 See comelang-pthread.h.
 If not binded, right_value object called on_drop method.